Farael49/Spring-Filter-Interceptor-Exceptions/README.md

 Handling exceptions with interceptors may look more cumbersome in the code, but 2 of the classes are only involved in configuring the interceptor, the exception handler is easier to setup and it can be reused across the project.

-Filters can be more tricky (not forgetting to call the filterChain, not messing too much with the Servlets, ..), but they do not depend on the MVC stack
+Filters can be more tricky (not forgetting to call the filterChain, not messing too much with the Servlets, serializing the JSON/.. to return, ..), but they do not depend on the MVC stack